Site Summary Profile

 - Ground water monitoring.

-EPA has conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
-Outreach activities have included public notices, interviews and public meetings.
+EPA has conducted a range of community involvement activities to solicit community input and to ensure the public remains informed about BF Goodrich Site activities throughout the cleanup process.
+Outreach activities have included public notices, interviews and public meetings, as well as meeting with local leaders.

-In 2010, EPA held an open house meeting to update the community on the site’s status and answer community questions.
-EPA also periodically briefs Calvert City Council and a local business group on site activities.
+In 2010, EPA held an open house meeting to update the community on the BF Goodrich Site’s status and answer community questions.
+EPA also periodically briefs the Calvert City Council on progress at the BF Goodrich Site.

-PRPs plan to submit a draft Remedial Investigation Report to EPA in late 2012.
-The information from the report will be used to evaluate possible contamination effects and related cleanup options.
+A draft RI Report is to be submitted to EPA in July 2014, and an FS Report will follow.
+The information from these reports as well as the groundwater modeling report will be used to evaluate possible contamination effects and related cleanup options.

 Marshall County Public Library